Leica APO-Telyt compendium

 Leica released its first apochromatically-corrected lens, the APO-Telyt-R 1:3.4/180mm, in 1975 and has since then added 11 more APO-Telyts to the line-up.
 An apochromat is an optical system that has been extensively corrected for chromatic aberrations.
 Since the refractive index of glass differs for different wavelength, blue, red and green light-rays are bend to a differing extent as they pass through a lens, resulting in light scattering and color fringing.
 This color dispersion is most noticeable for telephoto lenses, as the latter magnify any image imperfections along with the object.
 In order to reduce these imaging defects, apochromatically corrected optical systems use an assembly of three lenses, often involving expensive abnormal-dispersion glass, to get the light-rays for all three primary colors to converge on the same focus point for maximum color accuracy, contrast and sharpness.

 Eleven of the twelve different APO-Telyt lenses that Leica produced since the mid 1970s were for its R-series of single lens reflex cameras, while the 3.4/135mm was released for its M-rangefinder series.
 The set of manual-focus lenses includes such notable gems as the Module system of interchangeable head and focusing units or the exotic 5.6 / 1600mm, which is thought to have been the most expensive camera lens in the world.
-Since Leica discontinued its R-series of cameras and lenses in 2009, the APO-Telyt-M 1:3.4/135mm is the only lens of its kind that is still in production and listed in Leica's product catalogue.
+Since Leica discontinued its R-series of cameras and lenses in 2009, the APO-Telyt-M 1:3.4/135mm is the only lens of its kind that is still in production and listed in Leica's product catalog.
 However, many of the APO-Telyt-R lenses can be found in excellent condition on ebay.

 It should be noted that Leica has not limited apochromatic correction to its long telephoto lenses, but has over time also applied the design technique to several portrait and macro lenses of medium telephoto reach, including in its range of M-mount rangefinder lenses.
 Throughout, Leica has been taking pride in the substantial extent of the apochromatic correction it is applying to its apochromats.
 APO-Telyts feature full color correction at wide-open aperture and across most of the image field.
 Other manufacturers are less demanding when assigning the APO-designation to some of their lenses.